campbead/LoZscraper/README.md

 - Which rooms give him the most trouble?
 - How big a deal is it to have the "beam-sword"?
 - How much better is he getting over time?
-3

-This a the tool I create to scrape data from data from Legend of Zelda speedruns from Arcus87's Twitch broadcasts.